Our Departments

 In this literature course, we will explore how cultures tell stories about immigration.
 Reading from several genres, we will study some common features of immigrant narratives: multilingualism, disorientation in time and space, and alternative ways of forming communities and audiences.
 We will also track common themes like racism, family, intergenerational relationships, alienation and belonging, religion, and more.
 We will read works that reach towards the archetypal in their portrayals of immigrant journeys, like Shaun Tan’s picture book The Arrival and Mohsin Hamid’s recent novel Exit West.
 And we will consider works that take us into an exhilarating hyper- specificity, like Americanah.
 Finally, we’ll explore the idea of a possible ‘homecoming’ for child immigrants, and the children of immigrants, in Bushra Rehman’s Roses in the Mouth of a Lion.
 Within this problematic of the universal and particular, we will use several theoretical frameworks to understand the formal innovations and the power dynamics that shape immigrant narratives.

-- Advanced Topics in English: Satire & Comedy (not offered in 25-26)
+Advanced Topics in English: Shakespeare, the “Classic” Plays (not offered in 26-27)

 William Carlos Williams once said that, “a poem is a small (or large) machine made of words.”
 This class takes as its starting point that poems, among other things, are thinking machines of a sort.
 They can, for example, portray the thinking of the poet or the speaker, help guide the reader to new ways of thinking, and even provide a structure for thinking (what the poet might call form).
 Poems, in their own, distinct way, call us to think and re-think, with new, novel ways of seeing, paying attention, or re-conceiving of the world.
 This course will examine the ways poems facilitate thinking, as well as the thoughts conveyed through the poems themselves.
 In the end, students will have a better understanding of the kinds of intelligence that poems call us to, as well as gain a deeper appreciation of poetic thinking.
 Students drawn to philosophy and philosophical inquiry will find new ways that poets are exploring age-old ideas.
 Students drawn to poetry will find a depth of thinking and articulation that philosophy lends us as we discuss what it means to be thinking beings.